saitejach-Secops/Windows-11-STIG-Remediation-Project/README.md

 | 3 | WN11-CC-000038 / WN11-SO-000205 | Disable WDigest, enforce NTLMv2 only | T1003.001 / T1557.001 - Credential Theft | [Credential Security](docs/Group3-CredentialSecurity.md) |
 | 4 | WN11-AU-000050 | Audit process creation (Event ID 4688) | T1055 - Process Injection | [Process Auditing](docs/Group4-ProcessAuditing.md) |
 | 5 | WN11-CC-000315 | Disable AlwaysInstallElevated | T1548.002 - Elevation Abuse | [Installer Privileges](docs/Group5-InstallerPrivileges.md) |

 ---
+## Why These 10 STIGs Matter

+Each STIG was selected because it maps to a real attack technique - not picked randomly from a compliance checklist.

+**Event Log Sizes (Group 1)** - Default Windows log size is 20 MB.
+On a busy system that fills up in hours.
+Attackers don't need to clear logs small logs erase themselves through normal rotation.
+The Security log captures every login attempt, privilege use, and account change.
+If it overwrites before your SOC team investigates, the evidence is gone.
+MITRE ATT&CK: T1070.001 - Indicator Removal.

+**PowerShell and Command Logging (Group 2)** - PowerShell is used in the majority of modern attacks.
+Script block logging decodes and records every script before execution — including obfuscated encoded commands that would otherwise be invisible.
+Transcription logging records the full session like a replay — every command typed and every output returned.
+Command line in process creation means Event ID 4688 shows the full arguments, not just "powershell.exe started."
+Without these three settings, an attacker can run anything through PowerShell and your logs show nothing useful.
+MITRE ATT&CK: T1059.001, T1059.003.

+**Credential Security (Group 3)** - WDigest stores plaintext passwords in LSASS memory.
+That's literally what Mimikatz dumps.
+One registry key disables it - but Tenable checks the GPO Policies path (`HKLM\SOFTWARE\Policies\Microsoft\Windows\WDigest`), not the SecurityProviders path.
+Wrong path means your script runs clean but the STIG still fails.
+NTLMv2 enforcement prevents relay attacks where an attacker captures authentication responses and replays them to access other systems.
+LmCompatibilityLevel = 5 means send NTLMv2 only, refuse everything else.
+MITRE ATT&CK: T1003.001, T1557.001.

+**Process Auditing (Group 4)** - Without Audit Process Creation enabled, you have zero visibility into what processes are spawning what.
+When malware executes it creates a chain — Word spawns PowerShell, PowerShell spawns cmd, cmd runs Mimikatz.
+Every step generates Event ID 4688.
+Without this setting, the entire kill chain is invisible during incident response.
+MITRE ATT&CK: T1055.

+**Installer Privileges (Group 5)** - When AlwaysInstallElevated is enabled, any user can run an MSI installer as SYSTEM — the highest privilege level on Windows.
+Attackers create malicious MSI files that add admin accounts or install backdoors.
+Both the HKLM and HKCU paths must be set to 0.
+If even one is missing or set to 1, the privilege escalation path still exists and the STIG fails.
+MITRE ATT&CK: T1548.002.

+---

+## About the PowerShell Scripts

+These aren't one-liner registry fixes.
+Each script was built to handle real-world conditions on a fresh Windows 11 system.

+**Registry path creation** - Most GPO policy paths don't exist by default on Windows 11.
+Every script checks if the target registry path exists first and creates the full key hierarchy if it's missing.
+Without this, `New-ItemProperty` throws an error on a clean system.

+**Correct policy paths** - Tenable validates compliance against the GPO Policies registry path, not the direct system path.
+For example, WDigest can be disabled at `HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest` but Tenable checks `HKLM\SOFTWARE\Policies\Microsoft\Windows\WDigest`.
+Using the wrong path means your fix works but the compliance scan still reports Failed.
+Every script uses the path Tenable actually validates.

+**GUID fallback for audit policy** - The Group 4 script (Process Creation) uses `auditpol` with the GUID `{0CCE922B-69AE-11D9-BED3-505054503030}` as the primary method.
+On some Windows 11 builds, the subcategory name `"Process Creation"` alone doesn't apply correctly.
+The GUID method is the most reliable across different Windows 11 versions.

+**Dual-path verification** - The Group 5 script (Installer Privileges) sets `AlwaysInstallElevated` in both HKLM and HKCU, then verifies both values after applying.
+If either path is missing the STIG fails, so the script confirms both are set to 0 before reporting PASS.

+**STIG ID mapping** - Every script includes the STIG IDs it remediates in both the header comments and inline comments next to each registry setting.
+Anyone reading the code can immediately trace which compliance check each line fixes.

+**Documented headers** - Each script follows a standard format with `.SYNOPSIS`, `.DESCRIPTION`, `.NOTES` (STIG IDs, author, dates), `.TESTED ON`, and `.USAGE` sections.
+Built for readability and reuse, not just thrown together to get the job done.

+---